 Ryan has run many races across Alaska and the lower 48 states.
 In 2021 Ryan had his best finish in Iditarod to date, placing seventh.
 He is the 2019 and 2021 champion of the Kobuk 440 in Kotzebue, Alaska.
-This season Ryan is looking forward to training and racing with his kennel partner, Sarah, and bringing a strong team to Iditarod 2022!
+This season Ryan is looking forward to training and racing with his kennel partner, Sarah, and bringing a strong team to this year's Iditarod!

-In the fall Ryan trains his team in Brule, WI, in the winter/spring he is traveling for races, and in the summer he and his dogs give tours in Girdwood, AK.
+In the fall and winter Ryan trains his team in Brule, WI.
+By December he and team are competing in in races of Minnesota and Alaska, including the 1,000 mile Iditarod race in Alaska.
+In the summer find him and his dogs giving tours in Girdwood, AK.

-Ryan enjoys hunting, fishing, trapping and spending time with family.
+Ryan enjoys hunting, fishing and spending time with family.

 Every one of my most memorable adventures have involved these three elements: wilderness, friendship, and a hilarious blunder.
 One time my family and I were lost in the Yellowstone front country.
 Since we were lost Dad was driving fast to catch back up to where we should have been which was too fast for me to read the road signs and navigate so we got more lost!
 We nearly ran out of gas and but finally made it to the exit for our campground, which was closed and locked until the next morning.
 We spent the eeriest hours of pre-dawn parked just off trail, surrounded by bison, the Milky Way galaxy, and not-so-distant wolf-song.
 I logged other memorable adventures while studying Wildlife Biology in Fairbanks, Alaska; leading expedition hikes in Costa Rica and Southeast Alaska; and enduring a wildlife safari in Uganda, Africa.